alicehillier/rainforest-cafe/README.md

 3. Issue: On small screen sizes (approximately 300-400px), not all the social media links were showing.

-    Solution: I doubled the height of the bar for screens up to 600px, which meant all icons were evenly-sized, evenly-spaced and visible.
+    Solution: I doubled the height of the bar and adjusted the width of the icons for screens up to 600px, which meant all icons were evenly-sized, evenly-spaced and visible.

 4. Issue: On the 'Find Us' page, the map could not be
     clicked on, so the user couldn't see the interactive map or a broader view of the location.